AndreeaMocanu18/Testare_Manuala/Database_Project_For_Studenti.md

 </ol>

-  After the database and the tables have been created, a few ALTER instructions were written in order to update the structure of the database, as described below:
+  <p>After the database and the tables have been created, a few ALTER instructions were written in order to update the structure of the database, as described below:

 <em>alter table Studenti
 modify column Bursa varchar (10);</em> - to modify the column Bursa

 <em>alter table informatii_studenti
-drop column CNP;</em> - to delete the column CNP from the table informatii_studenti
+drop column CNP;</em> - to delete the column CNP from the table informatii_studenti</p>

 <h2><li>DML (Data Manipulation Language)</li></h2>